chsasank/chsasank.github.io/_posts/classic_papers/2020-10-22-darthmouth-artifical-intelligence-summer-resarch-proposal.md

 ### 4. Theory of the Size of a Calculation

+If we are given a well-defined problem (one for which it is possible to test mechanically whether or not a proposed answer is a valid answer) one way of solving it is to try all possible answers in order.
+<label for="mn-3" class="margin-toggle">⊕</label><input type="checkbox" id="mn-3" class="margin-toggle"/>
 <span class="marginnote">
 S: Is this the P/NP Problem?
 I wonder if the partial results obtained by Shannon and McCarthy are basically "The Theory of Automata" they're editing together.
 </span>

-If we are given a well-defined problem (one for which it is possible to test mechanically whether or not a proposed answer is a valid answer) one way of solving it is to try all possible answers in order.
 This method is inefficient, and to exclude it one must have some criterion for efficiency of calculation.
 Some consideration will show that to get a measure of the efficiency of a calculation it is necessary to have on hand a method of measuring the complexity of calculating devices which in turn can be done if one has a theory of the complexity of functions.
 Some partial results on this problem have been obtained by Shannon, and also by McCarthy.

 ### 5. Self-Improvement

+Probably a truly intelligent machine will carry out activities which may best be described as self-improvement.
+<label for="mn-4" class="margin-toggle">⊕</label><input type="checkbox" id="mn-4" class="margin-toggle"/>
 <span class="marginnote">
 S: Is this the Back Propagation?
 What were the proposed schemes?
 </span>

-Probably a truly intelligent machine will carry out activities which may best be described as self-improvement.
 Some schemes for doing this have been proposed and are worth further study.
 It seems likely that this question can be studied abstractly as well.

 ### 6. Abstractions

+<label for="mn-5" class="margin-toggle">⊕</label><input type="checkbox" id="mn-5" class="margin-toggle"/>
 <span class="marginnote">
-S: The concept of layers and deepness of deep learning essentially implements this!
+S: The concept of layers and deepness of deep learning essentially implements the abstraction!
 Again, this idea of abstraction is called as 'recoding' in [magic number seven paper](https://chsasank.github.io/classic_papers/magic-number-seven.html).
 It is interesting that the convolutions implement this recoding/abstraction in a sparse way hypothesized by this paper.